Hoangtrann2708/Grade-Predictor/DAY12_REPORT.md

 ## Interview-Ready Summary

-On Day 12, I validated the deployed app in a live environment, tested both valid and invalid user flows on desktop/mobile, reviewed deployment logs, and confirmed reliability after fixing issues.
+I validated the deployed app in a live environment, tested both valid and invalid user flows on desktop/mobile, reviewed deployment logs, and confirmed reliability after fixing issues.